GeoscienceAustralia/unstructInterp/README.md

 R routines for unstructured interpolation.
 A few methods are implemented which work relatively efficiently on semi-large datasets (e.g. millions of points).

-The code relies heavily on other packages (SearchTrees + geometry), and its purpose is mainly to provide a convenient interface to some efficient interpolation methods (and save us hacking to use them elsewhere!), rather than on developing novel interpolation methods.
+The code relies heavily on other packages (FNN + geometry), and its purpose is mainly to provide a convenient interface to some efficient interpolation methods (and save us hacking to use them elsewhere!), rather than on developing novel interpolation methods.